Belize Barrier Reef Reserve System

 The site could be used as a global center for reef research and education.

-The site seeks to protect and manage some of the most extraordinary areas of the Mesoamerican Reef for conservation, tourism, fisheries, and research and education.
+The site seeks to protect and manage some of the most extraordinary areas of the Mesoamerican Reef for conservation, tourism, fisheries, and research and education and serves as a model for other areas in the Caribbean.

 References